9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 ## Input

-### Using input() in Python
+Let's now look at the Input part of the IPO model.
+We will do this by looking at the `input` function in Python.
 The input function allows users to provide data to the program at runtime, making the program more versatile and user-friendly.
 It displays a prompt message, waits for the user to enter a value, and returns it as text.
-We can join text to display personalized messages that include the user's input.
+We can then concatenate text to display personalized messages that include the user's input.
 For example:

 ```python